wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

         },
     ]

-What we need to do to tell Django where our templates are stored is modify the `DIRS` list.
+What we need to do to tell Django where our templates are stored is modify the `DIRS` list, and is set to an empty list by default.
 Change the dictionary key/value pair to look like the following.

 {lang="python",linenos=off}
     'DIRS': ['<workspace>/templates']